bitethebullett/bitethebullett/README.md

 ![](https://komarev.com/ghpvc/?username=bitethebullett&color=c2110f&label=VIEWS&abbreviated=true)

+bio/yap page you dont have to read it all to interact idc

 hi im bullet/hal/whatever you want to call me i dont really care . any pronouns technically but he/it/they is perferred unless we are close

 fictkin of a lot of characters and also maybe otherkin